sellstorydev/mobile-sellstory/lib/features/board/BOARD_SUMMARY.md

 ## Recent Changes

+### Auto-Scroll Prevention Fix in edit_card_page.dart (September 19, 2025)

+- Disabled `HtmlEditorOptions.shouldEnsureVisible` (set to `false`) in `edit_card_page.dart` to stop the page from auto-scrolling to the HTML editor when it finishes loading.
+This matches the behavior already applied in `create_card_page.dart` and keeps the scroll position at the top on entry.

 ### Hashtag UI Mapping + Scope Fix (September 19, 2025)

 - Replaced old hashtag modal with `HashtagInputField` on both create and edit card pages.